SwiftKickMobile/SwiftUIMaterialTabs/README.md

 }
 ````

-One of the nuances of the `scrollPosition()` view modifier is that, if you need to manipulate the scroll position precicely, you must know the height of the view being scrolled.
+One nuance of the `scrollPosition()` view modifier is that, if you need to precisely manipulate the scroll position, you must know the height of the view being scrolled.
 Therefore, in order for Material Tabs to achieve precise control, you are required to supply a `reservedItem` identifier that Material Tabs will use to embed its own hidden view in the scroll.
+We couldn't think of another way to do this while staying "pure SwiftUI".

-It is worth noting here, because it is not completely obvious, that the formula for calculating the a unit point for `scrollPosition()` is:
+It is worth noting here, because it is not completely obvious, that the formula for calculating the a unit point for `scrollPosition()` seems to be:

 ````
 unitPoint = (desiredContentOffset) / (scrollViewHeight - verticalSafeArea - verticalContentPadding - viewHeight)